 The City's economy and the Commission's facilities are particularly reliant upon tourism and are therefore susceptible to any number of events that could adversely and materially affect travel and leisure activities.
-See, e.g., "COVID-19 OUTBREAK" herein.
+See, e.g., "THE COMMISSION - Effects of COVID-19" herein.
 There can be no assurance that future events will not impact the City's tourism market and, as a result, negatively impact the revenues of the Tax that form the basis of the security for the Bonds.